jsdw/jsdw.github.io/content/posts/wasm-components/index.md

 This demonstrates that we've successfully passed complex types in and out of our WebAssembly component, where `wit-bindgen` has defined the correct ABI on the Rust side, and `jco` has transformed the WIT types to/from suitable JS types as needed.

-As with other components, we could also run this component in `wasmtime` if we plugged in some other component which satisfied the required import, but I'll leave that as an exercise for the reader.
+As with other components, we could also run this component in Wasmtime if we plugged in some other component which satisfied the required import, but I'll leave that as an exercise for the reader.

 # Further investigation

 There is still a lot that I have not looked into regarding WebAssembly components, but needs more exploration:

 1. If I create a resource in JavaScript, how do I then "drop" it to clean up when I no longer need it?
-Offhand I cannot see any explicit logic for this, and so it may be necessary to export a `consume`/`drop` method on any resource owned by the host (ie browser) to allow the host to clean up when done.
+Offhand I cannot see any explicit logic for this, and so we probably need to export a `consume`/`drop` method on any resource owned by the host (often the web browser) to allow the host to manually clean up when done.
 2. How large does the generated JavaScript get? `jco` generated ~6000loc of JavaScript for my simple example above.
 It is worth keeping an eye on this and taking steps to optimize it if possible.
 3. What is the performance like?
 Passing values from/to WebAssembly is inherently going to be less performant as they need to be converted to/from the shapes that the guest and host expect (ie strings are represented as utf16 in JavaScript and utf8 in Rust).
-WebAssembly Components introduce an intermediate ABI which means transforming types into this ABI representation and then from that into the target representation, likely adding extra overhead.
+WebAssembly components introduce an intermediate ABI which means transforming types into this ABI representation and then from that into the target representation, likely adding extra overhead.
 4. Are there any competing approaches to pay more attention to?
 How long until we get WASI 1.0?
 I would always aim to keep the `wit-bindgen` layer as small as possible and separate from core logic so that it can be swapped with something else if needed in the future.
-5. Defining stub WIT interfaces in JavaScript is a bit of a pain, but also powerful as it gives you complete control.
+5. Defining stub WIT interfaces in JavaScript is a bit cumbersome but also very flexible as it gives you complete control over what your WASM program is able to do.
 There are also shims available like [this one][wasi-shim] which are worth looking more into for real projects.

 # Final Thoughts